Talk it Out – Getting the Timing Right

 Of course, that could mean you’ll be waiting an awfully long time, because there’s really no such thing as the “perfect” time for a difficult discussion.

 The good news is that your heart is in the right place.
-You know it would be a mistake to broach a touchy subject when your partner is tired and stressed out, or when the kids are within earshot .
-Still, don’t wait forever, or you may find that whatever’s bothering you stays bottled up until the worst possible time, and you blurt it because you’ve reached the height of frustration.
+You know it would be a mistake to broach a touchy subject when your partner is tired and stressed out, or when the kids are within earshot.
+Still, don’t wait forever, or you may find that whatever’s bothering you stays bottled up until the worst possible time—and you blurt it out because you’ve reached the height of frustration.
 Instead, plan for the right time.
 But how?
 Well, here are a few suggestions…

 Follow Your Instincts

-Get a sitter and go to a favorite restaurant, take a scenic evening walk or whatever you especially enjoy doing as a couple.
-The benefits are obvious: The kids won’t be around to distract you, and the change of scenery will probably put both of you in a good frame of mind.
-There is one caveat: you must advise your partner ahead of time that you have something serious you want to discuss.
-The last thing you want to do is make him or her feel they’ve walked into a trap.
+Get a sitter and go to a favorite restaurant, take a scenic evening walk, or do something you both enjoy.
+The benefits are obvious: The kids won’t be around to distract you, and the change of scenery will likely put both of you in a better frame of mind.
+Just make sure to let your partner know in advance that there’s something important you’d like to talk about.
+The last thing you want is for them to feel ambushed.

 Be Prepared

-Think ahead of time about what you want to say.
-It doesn’t mean you need you write a script, but you do want to make sure your main concerns or wishes are heard and taken seriously.
-At the same time, approach the discussion prepared to listen and keep an open mind.
+Think ahead about what you want to say.
+You don’t need to write a script, but you do want to make sure your main concerns or wishes are heard and taken seriously.
+At the same time, come to the conversation ready to listen and keep an open mind.

 Put it on Ice — Temporarily